thrill/thrill.github.io/_includes/front.md

 - Support external memory well by implementing **I/O-efficient algorithms** where needed, but **keep most computations in RAM**.

 - Perform **full pipelining of data flows**, where pipelined stages are often combined at compile time.

-Avoid all unnecessary round trips of data to memory or disk.
+- **Avoid all unnecessary round trips of data to memory or disk**.

 - Enable **reproducible benchmarking** of programs due to RAII memory management.